 You do this by having the court papers handed directly to the respondent.
 This is called personal service.
 It can also be called giving the respondent notice of the case.
+For some types of cases, you may serve the respondent by mail.
 The court has very strict rules about how to serve papers.
 If papers are not served correctly, your case will not move forward.